JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

 ## Properties

-The following properties are created on the master account and sub-accounts:
+The following properties are created on the management account and  member accounts:

 | Properties                               |
 | ---------------------------------------- |